 What is it?

-• Although many cats display no symptoms, they may include fever, lethargy, enlarged lymph nodes, and muscle weakness
+• Although many cats display no symptoms, symptoms can include fever, lethargy, enlarged lymph nodes, and muscle weakness.

 What causes it?

-• It is shed in saliva, urine, feces, milk, and tears
+• It is spread in saliva, urine, feces, milk, and tears.

 What tests are necessary?

-• Because this condition is relatively easy to spread, cats should be tested for FeLV at some point in their lives to ensure they have not contracted it
+• Because this condition spreads easily and symptoms are not always evident, cats should be tested for FeLV at some point in their lives to ensure they have not contracted it.

-• Further tests to see if the cat has anemia, leukemia, or low white blood cell and platelet count may be necessary if the lymph nodes are enlarged or the bone marrow is affected
+• Further tests can be conducted to see if the cat has anemia, leukemia, or low white blood cell and platelet count.
+These tests are normally recommended if the lymph nodes are enlarged or the bone marrow is affected.

 How is it treated?

 • Many cats seem to eliminate the virus and become immune on their own with no treatment.